 Pewter Copper & Metalware

-The visual appeal of pewter and copper is unlike any other metalware.
+The visual appeal of pewter and copper metalware is unlike any other vintage style metal decor.
 Each one conveys a sense of authenticity and nostalgia in our home decor, harking back to a simpler world that balances out our hustling high-tech lives today.

 These materials are often seen in old European pubs and taverns in decorative items including plates, jugs, and pitchers displayed on the walls and lined up on the shelves.
 These sturdy materials immediately conjure up a jovial atmosphere and they also have great tactile appeal.